 The blast phase leads to fulminant complications resembling those of acute leukemia, including sepsis and bleeding.
 Some patients progress directly from the chronic to the blast phase.

 CML is most frequently diagnosed by a CBC obtained incidentally or during evaluation of splenomegaly.
 Granulocyte count is elevated, usually < 50,000/μL in asymptomatic patients and 200,000/μL to 1,000,000/μL in symptomatic patients.
-Platelet count is normal or moderately increased.
-Hb level is usually > 10 g/dL.
+The platelet count is normal or moderately increased.
+The Hb level is usually > 10 g/dL.

 Peripheral smear may help differentiate CML from leukocytosis of other etiology.
-In CML, peripheral smear frequently shows immature granulocytes as well as absolute eosinophilia and basophilia, although in patients with WBC counts < 50,000/μL and even some with higher WBC counts, immature granulocytes may not be seen, making the absence of immature granulocytes nondiagnostic.
+In CML, the peripheral smear frequently shows immature granulocytes as well as absolute eosinophilia and basophilia.
+However, in patients with WBC counts ≤ 50,000/μL and even some with higher WBC counts, immature granulocytes may not be seen, making the absence of immature granulocytes nondiagnostic.
 Leukocytosis in patients with myelofibrosis is usually associated with nucleated RBCs, teardrop-shaped RBCs, anemia, and thrombocytopenia.
 Leukemoid reaction, defined as a neutrophil count > 50,000/mL not caused by malignant transformation of a hematopoietic stem cell, can result from a variety of causes (eg, cancer, infection, inflammation, other stimuli such as hemorrhage, drugs or electrical shock).
 Usually the cause is apparent, but apparent benign neutrophilia can be mimicked by chronic neutrophilic leukemia or CML.

 The leukocyte alkaline phosphatase score is usually low in CML and increased in leukemoid reactions.
 Bone marrow examination should be done to evaluate the karyotype as well as cellularity and extent of myelofibrosis.

-Diagnosis is confirmed by finding the Ph chromosome in samples examined with cytogenetic or molecular studies, although it is absent in 5% of patients, but the use of fluorescence in situ hybridization (FISH) or reverse transcription polymerase chain reaction (RT-PCR) can confirm the diagnosis.
+Diagnosis is confirmed by finding the Ph chromosome in samples examined with cytogenetic or molecular studies., The classic Ph cytogenetic abnormality is absent in 5% of patients, but the use of fluorescence in situ hybridization (FISH) or reverse transcription polymerase chain reaction (RT-PCR) can confirm the diagnosis.

 During the accelerated phase of disease, anemia and thrombocytopenia usually develop.
 Basophils may increase, and granulocyte maturation may be defective.
 The proportion of immature cells and the leukocyte alkaline phosphatase score may increase.
 In the bone marrow, myelofibrosis may develop and sideroblasts may be seen on microscopy.
 Evolution of the neoplastic clone may be associated with development of new abnormal karyotypes, often an extra chromosome 8 or isochromosome 17.